 What we hope to achieve

-With continued research and more breakthroughs, down the line immunotherapies could also be given to prevent Type 1 diabetes or could form part of a cure for people living with the condition today.
-Read more about immunotherapy and its potential to change lives.
+With continued research and more breakthroughs, down the line immunotherapies could also be given to prevent type 1 diabetes or could form part of a cure for people living with the condition today.
+Immunotherapy has the potential to change lives.